 FCC led by Trump pick starts to reverse Obama policies

-In this Aug.
-9, 2013, file photo, FCC commissioner Ajit Pai presents his dissent during a Federal Communications Commission hearing at the FCC in Washington.
 The Federal Communications Commission often took stances that angered the phone and cable industries under the Obama administration.
+It's already starting to lean the other way.

 Add your comments below